 To ensure the highest standards, Auckland Airport licenses only selected taxi and shuttle companies.
 Airport taxis and shuttle ranks are located outside the arrival areas at both terminals.

 To start your holiday in style, choose a private Auckland airport transfer.
 You can book the Auckland airport taxi in advance and have peace of mind that you will arrive safely.
 We will monitor your flight for delays and make sure the driver meets you at the arrival hall on time.

-The taxi fare for a private airport transfer from Auckland airport to Auckland city centre starts from NZD 84 for two passengers.
+The latest prices for a private airport transfer from Auckland airport to Auckland city centre are on the link.
 City Airport Taxis also offers transfers to Karekare, Mangere, Massey, Papakura and Pokeno.

 Please select a destination from the list to set it as pick up point.
 We will ask you to choose a drop-off point at the next step.
 This booking method is an alternative way to make a booking if you prefer selecting destinations instead of searching.